2017 Accomplishments

 Major Accomplishments

-• Produced two Signature events, four Board Meetings, Holiday Luncheon, four Good Government Get Togethers, four Business Edge Breakfast Briefings, a Legislative Advocacy Day, two Frontliners’ meetings, plus hosted numerous meetings.
+• Produced the Leaders of the North Bay Awards Luncheon, State of the North Bay Conference, four Board Meetings, five Good Government Get Togethers, eight Member Forums, and four Business Edge Breakfast Briefings, plus hosted and sponsored numerous meetings.

-• Continued building support and understanding for more workforce and affordable housing by working collaboratively with coalitions in Marin and Sonoma counties; received a grant from MCF to provide the backbone to the Housing Crisis Action Group, which advocated successfully for project approvals in Marin; and worked on building support for more accessory and junior accessory dwelling units throughout the North Bay
+• Continued building support and understanding for more workforce and affordable housing by working collaboratively with coalitions in Marin and Sonoma counties; chairs the Marin Housing Crisis Action and advocated for project approvals in Marin and Sonoma Counties and hosted workshops on advocating for more housing, supporting new housing elements and efforts in the North Bay to streamline housing approvals and remove barriers.
+Worked on building support for employer-provided housing and for more accessory and junior accessory dwelling units throughout the North Bay.
+Successfully supported state legislation to allow for more density in in-fill development, reduction in parking requirements, and building housing on commercial land by right.
+Opposed moratoriums on new water hook-ups for new construction.

-• Collaborated with business organizations in the North Bay, Bay Area and State for increased economic competitiveness, job creation and more training of workforce to have skills needed to fill job vacancies.
+• Collaborated with business organizations in the North Bay for increased economic competitiveness, job creation and more training of workforce to have skills needed to fill job vacancies; helped do polling of employers on economic recovery issues, remote working, transit use, and supply chain problems.

 • NBLC and the President/CEO received media coverage on TV, radio, newspapers, magazines, blogs and newsletters.